swiftlang/swift-evolution/proposals/0253-callable.md

 ```

 This approach represents call-syntax delegate methods as `func` declarations with a special name instead of creating a new `call` declaration kind.
 However, such `func` declarations do not convey "call-syntax delegate method" as clearly as the `call` keyword.

-Also, we want to support direct references to call-syntax delegate methods via `foo.call`.
-This makes more sense when call-syntax delegate methods are declared with the `call` keyword, and is consistent with `init` declarations and direct references (e.g. `foo.init`).

 #### Use a type attribute to mark types with call-syntax delegate methods